pragatipratishrutiswain/PID-7-BCG-Climate-and-Sustainability-Simulation/README.md

 Before I do this, let’s have another look at Fast Cars' emissions baseline that we calculated in Task 1.
 This will guide us on where the majority of their emissions are coming from, and where we should focus our recommendations for reduction.

-Remember, Fast Cars aren’t ready to address Scope 3 emissions, so we’ll focus on Scope 1 and 2 reduction initiatives.
+Fast Cars aren’t ready to address Scope 3 emissions, so we’ll focus on Scope 1 and 2 reduction initiatives.

 <img width="505" height="347" alt="image" src="https://github.com/user-attachments/assets/b5f756a5-4c1f-472a-8d29-0dbf909ebf5f" />